MikeData/cmd-sdmx-to-v4/README.md

 ```

-as a rule you'll need to include all dimensions that have more than one option (i.e are not metadata) to avoid sparsity issues.
+as a rule you'll need to include all dimensions that have more than one occurance (i.e are not metadata) to avoid sparsity issues.

 ## Other Functions
 ```python